jfavrod/streaming-lines/README.md

 this.
 This package enables users to efficiently process large text files line-by-line.

-NOTE: streamlines only handles utf-8 encode text.
+NOTE: streaming-lines only handles utf-8 encode text.

 Install
 -------